fread-ink/ebook-paginator/README.md

 Nice to have:

+* Handle top-to-bottom text flow and mixed side-to-side/top-to-bottom content
+* Maybe disable scripts from running and enable same-origin-policy while adding content, then when done adding content disable same-origin-policy before enabling scripts to run (if opts.allowScripts is true)
+* Add option to re-load <script> tags outside <body> after each pagination run (remove the elements before paginating, then re-add them after).
+Maybe figure out how to fake a document loaded event after each pagination as well?
 * Detect doctype of document and ensure iframe document is the same?
 * Implement gotoPage()
-* Handle top-to-bottom text flow and mixed side-to-side/top-to-bottom content
 * Figure out how to render partial table with same cell sizes as full table
 * Add pageCount function
 * Add option to auto-recalc on browser resize or font size changes